sqlxpert/aws-tag-sched-ops/readme.md

 10. Refresh until the stack's status shows `UPDATE_COMPLETE`, in green.

-11. If you had to detach any IAM policies in Step 9, return to the IAM Console and attach the replacement policies to the original entities.
+11. If you had to detach any IAM policies, return to the IAM Console and attach the replacement policies to the original entities.

 12. Repeat your usual functional and security tests.